Potential Positions

 STAFF ENGAGEMENT SPECIALIST

-The staff engagement specialist partners with the Programming & Logistics team, the Community Care team, and the 6 Points Staff Engagement and Recruitment Coordinator before and during the summer to create an engaging and meaningful staff experience.
+The staff engagement specialist partners with the Programming & Logistics team, the Community Care team, and other members of leadership, before and during the summer to create an engaging and meaningful staff experience.
 This position lives on the halls with campers.

 Jewish Life